OG1103/Full-Stack-Node.js-Codes/FrontEnd/React/Events/Event_e_Explanation.md

 ### 4. `e.currentTarget`

 - **Description**: Refers to the element on which the event handler is attached, which may be different from `e.target` if the event is bubbling up from a child element.
+-
+- When you need to reference the parent element handling the event so in the following example e.target will reference the button element (as it's the one that triggered the event) and e.currentTarget will reference the div element as it has the event listener.
 - **Example**:
   ```jsx
   <div onClick={(e) => console.log(e.currentTarget)}>